hmeleppx/learning_git/Readme.md

 ### Git push
 our code changes to their machine

 ### Git add
-to add the changes to specified file
+Command used to stage the changes from a specfic file